conditions of photoelectric effect

 You must have a control group, an experimental group, an experimental variable (also called the independent variable), and a response to be measured (also called the dependent variable).
 The experimental variable is applied only to the experimental group, so that any difference between the control group and experimental group is due only to the experimental variable.
 Both the control group and experimental group must have the same conditions, except for the experimental variable.

-The part of an experiment that doesn't receive the special treatment is called the control group.
-This group serves as a baseline for comparison, allowing researchers to determine the effects of the treatment or intervention applied to the experimental group.
-By keeping conditions the same for both groups, any differences in outcomes can be attributed to the treatment being tested.
+The group in an experiment that does not receive treatment is called the control group.
+This group serves as a baseline to compare the effects of the treatment applied to the experimental group.
+By not receiving the treatment, the control group helps researchers determine whether any observed effects in the experimental group are due to the treatment itself or other factors.

 A control group is not provided any treatment, while the experimental group is the one to which a treatment is applied.
 The control and experimental groups are chosen to be as similar as possible, so that the observed effect (if any) can be attributed to the variable: what only the experimental group consumes, uses, or participates in.